yakutwrld/yakut/README.md

 Hello im yakut, im a software developer interested in Java, Python And Web...

-CEO of [PvPCentral Network](https://github.com/PvPCentral-Network).
+Founder of [PvPCentral Network](https://github.com/PvPCentral-Network).
 I spend most of my time outside doing activities with people i care about.

 Don't hesitate to get in touch for business inquiries.
 - :left_speech_bubble: Discord: yakut